squeemishly/practice_blogger/README.md

 ## AWS bucket

 User profile photos are stored in an AWS bucket.
-You'll need to set up your own bucket and grab the credentials from it.
+You'll need to [set up your own bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) and [grab the credentials from your account](https://aws.amazon.com/blogs/security/wheres-my-secret-access-key/).

 ### Set up your AWS bucket in the App